brendantipp/br_pands_project/README.md

 For better presentation I used the .round() function to round to 2 decimal places

     summary = df.describe().round(2).transpose()

-I used the .to_csv function with  mode set to w to create a new file each time and \t to serpate output using tabs for better viewing
+I used the .to_csv function with  mode set to w parameter (write) to create a new file each time the program was run and \t to serpate output using tabs for better viewing

     summary.to_csv('summary.txt',mode = "w",sep="\t")

 I decided to include a summary counts of the type of species not included in the pandas .describe() function

     summary2 = df["species"].value_counts()
-    summary2.to_csv('summary.txt',mode = "a",sep="\t", header="false") # using mode append to add to single text file
+    summary2.to_csv('summary.txt',mode = "a",sep="\t", header="false")
+    # using mode (a) append to add to single text file

-Summary file can be found in the repositor named summary.txt
+_Note: Summary file can be found in the repository as summary.txt_

 2. A histogram of each variable will be generated and saved as a png file in teh output directory